Last updated: May 22, 2018

 Which Taxotere Lawyers Are Filing Them?

 Lawyers across the country are filing these cases.
-I have seen cases filed by lawyers in Pennsylvania, California, New York, Colorado, Minnesota, Missouri, Illinois, Texas, and Oklahoma.
+I have seen cases filed by lawyers in Pennsylvania, California, New York, New Jersey, Colorado, Minnesota, Missouri, Illinois, Texas, and Oklahoma.
 In a nationwide drug lawsuit like the Taxotere cases, the location of the lawyer doesn’t matter.
 The firms that focus on drug lawsuits like these handle cases across the country.

 What Are The Taxotere Settlement Amounts?

-There have been no reported Taxotere settlements, and thus no settlement amount that could be used as a guideline to predict the value of a particular case.
+There have been no reported Taxotere settlements, and thus no settlement amount that could be used as a guide to predict the value of a particular case.
 That is not unusual: it is rare for drug lawsuits to be settled before there have been any jury trials.

 Does Taxotere Cause Permanent Hair Loss?